argan719/argan719/README.md

 - <b>Modern AI on Embedded Linux (GCC Backporting & BitNet Porting):</b>
 Executed a complex toolchain upgrade by successfully backporting GCC 12 into a legacy Yocto SDK environment originally built with GCC 9.
-This critical, foundational work unlocked modern C++ features and compiler optimizations, directly enabling the successful porting and optimization of the cutting-edge BitNet (1-bit LLM) architecture for a resource-constrained ARM target.
+This critical, foundational work unlocked modern C++ features and NEON optimizations, directly enabling the successful porting and optimization of the cutting-edge BitNet (1-bit LLM) architecture for a resource-constrained ARM target.

 #### 📫 Let's Connect!